 8. Try pad thai.
 You might come to a point where you tire of turkey.
 The key is to trick your palate into thinking it’s a new ingredient — which is easy to do if you make something that’s nothing like Thanksgiving dinner.
 Try Turkey Pad Thai for a stir-fried dish that adds a whole new twist to turkey.

 9. Brighten up brunch.
-A Waffled Cranberry Cream Cheese Turkey Sandwich feels pretty fancy, but it’s not hard to make — and the combination of sweet and savory is crowd-pleasing.
+A Waffled Cranberry Cream Cheese Turkey Sandwich looks pretty fancy, but it’s not hard to make — and the combination of sweet and savory is crowd-pleasing.

 10. Bake a different kind of pie.
 Move over, pumpkin and pecan.
 There’s a new pie in town, and it’s savory and delicious.
 The Turkey Pot Pie might help you get rid of other leftovers, too, like potatoes and peas.